giladbarnea/aloud/README.md

 ## How I plan to solve it

 Mending the text with well designed LLM agents so that, when played through a high quality TTS provider (e.g ElevenLabs), it feels like someone is reading the text to you, rather than a robot spelling it out verbatim.

+## Different types of text require different types of reading

+A news article is very different from a dense scientific paper, which is very different from code documentation.
+`aloud` should be very adaptable to the type of text it's reading.
+Code blocks should be handled one way, images another, and so on.